-- □ Monday: Headteacher's Assembly or local minister's assembly (fortnightly) - □ □ Tuesday: Parish Priest's assembly - □ □ Wednesday: Hymn Practice or class assembly. - □ □ Thursday: SEAL Assembly led by class teacher - □ Friday: Celebration Assembly led by Headteacher
+- Monday: Teachers Collective worship or local minister's Collective worship (fortnightly) - Tuesday: Parish Priest's Collective worship - Wednesday: Keystage Collective worship - Thursday: Hymn singing assembly - Friday: Celebration Assembly led by Headteacher

 We conduct worship in a dignified and respectful way.
 We enable the children to understand that worship time is a period of calm reflection.
 We regard it as a special time, and expect children to behave in an appropriate way.
 We ask them to be quiet and thoughtful, to listen carefully to the teachings, and to participate fully in prayer and hymns.
 We create an appropriate atmosphere by using music, and sometimes candles or other objects, to focus the attention of the children.
 We encourage the active participation of all children.
 Use is made of ICT in the form of projected slides and recording equipment.